 Relationship issues.
 Certain times of year have the effect of putting pressure on a relationship, sometimes to breaking point.
 The mix of responses to break-up is different, depending on the person and the event, but it often involves mourning, anger, sorrow, disbelief, and sometimes relief.
 Once difficult emotions have been expressed and accepted in a safe therapeutic environment, learning about ourselves after a break-up is a necessary part of good therapy.
-There is an opportunity to develop increased self-awareness, and knowledge of oneself in relation to others, and through this awareness have a better chance of perceiving the personal processes which led to problems.
+There is an opportunity to develop increased self-awareness, and knowledge of oneself in relation to others.
 In this way, we can make more helpful and healthy choices in the present and future.

 Bereavement.
 Where there is a loss due to the death of a person – or, equally, the unwanted death of a relationship when the lost person lives on – the special times of year that were shared with the loved one can be times of great pain.
 In the process of mourning, therapy has several important roles.
 This often includes celebrating the life that was, and working through thoughts and emotions that seem stuck in time, such as ‘I didn’t have the chance to say goodbye’; ‘If only I had done x then s/he might still be here’; and ‘If only I had told her/him how much I cared’.
 While those times of greater pain are distressing, being in touch with those emotions – which are often more present at special times of year – can be an increased opportunity to work towards greater resolution.
 (There is an article about the grieving process here.)

 Whatever time of the year you are reading this, my hope is that if this is a time of pain for you, you will feel able to reach out and seek support.
 Together we can show compassion to your sorrow.
 This helps in processing your pain and grief, and assists in travelling towards improved understanding and greater resolution.

 About Ian Pittaway